Airborne Laboratory for Atmospheric Research

 The Northeast Corridor

-We have been working with the National Institute of Standards and Technology (NIST) and the University of Maryland (UMD) to also focus on the northeast corridor urban areas, primarily Washington, D.C., Baltimore, and more recently New York City.
+We have been working with the National Institute of Standards and Technology (NIST) and the University of Maryland (UMD) to also focus on the northeast corridor urban areas, primarily Washington, D.C., Baltimore, New York City, and more recently Philadelphia.
 This has included many mass balance flights, many of which make use of both UMD and Purdue aircraft to more thoroughly understand emissions.
-Most recently our work has involved using modeling to better understand emissions in New York City and how our measurements compare to inventory estimates, as shown below for one of the inventories tested.

 Modeling Turbulence in NYC